AlexSerbinov/cex-trading-bot/doc/Readme.md

 ### Additional Notes
 - **PID and Lock Files**: The `data/pids/` and `data/locks/` directories manage process IDs and locks to prevent duplicate instances.
 These are handled automatically but may need manual cleanup after crashes.
 - **Configuration**: Bot settings are stored in `config/bots_config.json`.
 Modify trading parameters (e.g., `trade_amount_min`, `price_factor`) before starting, if needed.

+### Configuration Parameters

+The bot's behavior is controlled by several key parameters:

+- `trade_amount_min` and `trade_amount_max`: Define the range for order amounts
+- `price_factor`: Determines price deviation from market price (minimum 0.001%).
+Values below 0.001% will be automatically set to 0.001% to prevent identical orders
+- `market_gap`: Sets the minimum gap between orders
+- `min_orders` and `max_orders`: Control the number of active orders
+- `market_maker_order_probability`: Probability of market maker actions

+### Important Notes

+1. **Price Factor**: The `price_factor` parameter must be at least 0.001%.
+If you set a lower value, it will be automatically adjusted to 0.001%.
+This minimum value is crucial to prevent the creation of identical orders, which could lead to undesired trading behavior.

+2. **Market Gap**: Works in conjunction with `price_factor` to ensure proper order distribution.

+3. **Order Amounts**: The actual order amounts will be randomly generated within the specified range.

 ---